 Video Excerpt of the Hypnosis for Stress – Stress-disease Connection Program

-The Stress-Disease Connection has been understood by medicine for over a century.
+Stress management has become part of physicians’ prescription for caring for many of the most common chronic diseases that affect us today.
+This stems from more than a century of research on the stress-disease connection.
 Stress can affect every aspect of our health.
 It affects sleep, digestion, body tension, blood pressure, emotions, and behaviors, and has even been proven to be a key factor in causing many of the diseases of our time – high blood pressure, heart disease, IBS, autoimmune disorders, and even cancer.

 Because stress is a key factor in making the body and mind ill, doctors will oftentimes prescribe reducing stress.
-But how is that done?
-How do we reduce the stress load on the body and on health?
+But what do we do to reduce stress?
+How do we improve our health by changing our ability to manage stress?

 What is Stress?